cunger/100hoursofada/README.md

    -- sequence of statements
 end Unit_Name;
 ```

-Program units are packages or subprograms.

-### Functions and procedures

 Parameters:
 * Function and procedure parameters are by default imutable: Their implicit mode is `in` (read-only access).
 If you want to modify a parameter, you have to explicitely specify mode `in out` or `out`.